karmarv/mothra/README.md

-Mothra analyzes images of lepidopterans — mainly butterflies and moths — and measures their wing lengths.
+This is a collaboration between Chaturvedi Lab at Tulane EEB and Rahul Vishwakarma, and image and vision processing scientist at Hitachi America Ltd. Mothra analyzes images of lepidopterans — mainly butterflies and moths — and measures their wing lengths.
 Using binarization techniques and calculating the resolution of ruler ticks, we read in images of lepidopterans and output the millimeter lengths of their wings.

 > Reference: Mothra [README.md](./README.OG.md) from https://github.com/machine-shop/mothra